AstraeusZhao/evm-patterns/docs/design/erc721nft.md

 - Ownership is tracked per token id; balances are counted per account.
 - `transferFrom` requires the caller to be the owner, an approved account or an approved operator.
+- Approvals are cleared automatically on transfer.

+## Trust assumptions